AgencyFit Institute

 About the institute

-Built from operational experience, not abstract transformation language
+Built from operational reality

 Final premise